The many-to-few lemma and multiple spines: Multiple spines and changes of measure

 \textbf{The filtrations $(\Gt^{\{i_1,\ldots,i_j\}}_t, t\geq0)$:} For each $j$-tuple $i_1,\ldots, i_j$ we define

 where

 and

-$\Gt^{\{i_1,\ldots,i_j\}}_t$ contains all the information about the relevant collection of spines up to time $t$: which nodes make up the spines, their positions, and for all spine nodes not in $N(t)$ (so all the strict ancestors of the spines at time $t$) their lifetimes and number of children.
+In words, $\Gt^{\{i_1,\ldots,i_j\}}_t$ contains all the information about spines $\psi^{i_1},\ldots,\psi^{i_j}$ up to time $t$: which nodes make up the spines, their positions, and for all spine nodes not in $N(t)$ (so all the strict ancestors of the spines at time $t$) their lifetimes and number of children.